 To remain consistent, NPCs run the experiment several times, varying the weight impact of the heatmap, so it could be determined which weight better represented the characteristics of the average subject.
 There were four different weight profiles.
-The heavier the weight profile, the higher the base node cost on the graph, which is represented by the darker the colour (Figure 6).
+The heavier the weight profile, the higher the base node cost on the graph, which is represented by the darker the colour (Figure 8).

-Figure 6.
+Figure 8.
 Heatmaps Comparison.

 It shows the significant difference between weight costs of the different profiles.
 The top left profile aims to aggressively influence the NPC to adhere to the heatmap.
 While the bottom right profile was aimed at being more of a light influence on the pathfinding.
 This is a promising sign because it means the heatmap is working as intended and the degree of change between the profiles demonstrates that the model should be flexible in its application.
 This presents a novel approach to pathfinding as the heatmap is not strictly limited to player data.
 It could be used to prevent NPCs roaming the same areas by increasing the weight cost of nodes based on its own heatmap which is calculated over a set length of time.
+This technique could also make use of multiple graphs, each with a unique heatmap.
+It would enable developers to have more control over the navigation behaviours of NPC's, based on the task they are undertaking.

-Figure 7 shows an example of the A^ graph without the heatmap.
-While this profile was only used once in this experiment, it is a good comparison to show the influence the heatmap has on the A^ graph.
+Figure 9 shows an example of the $A^$ graph without the heatmap.
+While this profile was only used once in this experiment, it is a good comparison to show the influence the heatmap has on the $A^$ graph.